aster-ww/CANAL-torch/README.rst

 +-----------------------------------------------------------------------------------------+---------------------------------------------------+

-The detailed information about pre-trained model checkpoint and the Panglao dataset usded for pre-training can be seen at: https://github.com/TencentAILabHealthcare/scBERT
+The detailed information about pre-trained model checkpoint and the Panglao dataset used for pre-training can be seen at: https://github.com/TencentAILabHealthcare/scBERT

 If you have any questions, please contact: wanhui1997@pku.edu.cn